Legal System

 Adjudicating international disputes

-International law expert and Laureate Professor Hilary Charlesworth is the first Australian woman elected as a judge of the International Court of Justice.
+International law expert and Laureate Professor Hilary Charlesworth has been elected as a judge of the International Court of Justice – the first Australian woman in the United Nations body

 Can the courts save us from climate change?

-Governments around the world are being taken to court for climate change inaction, but University of Melbourne experts question if litigation can fill the gap.
+Governments around the world are being taken to court for inaction on climate change – but can litigation help fill the policy gap?

 Protecting staff at parliament house